OriginalMHV/IS-311/README.md

 #### Configure the to get the data
 We need to access the I2C to get data from the sensors.
 The commands to do that are:

 `$ sudo raspi-config`

 ![[Pasted image 20211126114024.png]]
 Select the fifth option `5 Interfacing Options` then `P5 I2C` and click `<YES>`.
 You have to reboot for the changes to take into effect.

-To check if the setting is correct, you can write the following command `$ sudo i2cdetect -y 1`
+To check if the setting is correct, you can write the following command:

+`$ sudo i2cdetect -y 1`

 This should prompt you to a screen that looks like this:
 ![[Pasted image 20211126114243.png]]
 If it does not show up, try to reconfigure or re-seat the sensor connectors.
 If it shows `0X76 OR 0X77 OR 0X38` it is correct and you can continue.